 Interactive learning session attendance is mandatory to pass the LIC.
 Didactic session absences must be excused by the LIC site director or LIC clerkship director.
-Below is a listing of the components of the composite score for LIC:
+Unexcused absences will affect the "other" score for interactive learning session's specialty, and ultimately may result in a lower or failing specialty grade.
+Below is a listing of the components of the composite score for LIC.